 The classification of fair value measurements within the hierarchy is based upon the lowest level of input that is significant to the measurement.

-The carrying amounts reflected on the Consolidated Balance Sheets for cash and cash equivalents, receivables, other current assets, debt, and payables as of January 28, 2012, and January 29, 2011, approximated their fair values.
+The carrying amounts reflected on the Consolidated Balance Sheets for cash and cash equivalents, receivables, other current assets, and payables as of February 2, 2013, and January 28, 2012, approximated their fair values.